philip1134/mini-mo/README.rst

 .. code:: text

-    $ mmo init [project-name] [-t template-name-or-path] [-o output-path]
+    $ mmo init [project-name] [-t template-path] [-o output-path]

-the project will be created under 'output-path', if no 'output-path' specified, that will be the current working directory. if not specified template, minimo will initialize the project with 'task' template. currenty template name only supports 'task', or you can specify a path which contains the template.
+the project will be created under 'output-path', if no 'output-path' specified, that will be the current working directory. minimo will initialize the project with default template. or you can specify a path which contains the template.

 usage in api mode